 It's all about sleek pieces that'll make you look chic at all times.
-A blazer, high-waist trousers and ankle boots are just some of those timeless classics.
+A blazer, high-waisted trousers and ankle boots are just some of those timeless classics.

-If that sounds like your life right now, then luckily, we're here to help—because when it comes to clothes, everyone can sometimes use a nudge towards adulthood from time to time.
-For this reason, we've come up with 20 pieces you should own by the time you're 30 that will make getting dressed easier and ensure you always look incredibly chic.
+If that sounds like your life right now, then luckily, we're here to help because when it comes to clothes, everyone can sometimes use a nudge towards adulthood from time to time.
+For this reason, we've come up with 20 pieces you should own by the time you're 30 that will make getting dressed easier and leave you more time to do, well, grown-up things, ensuring you always look incredibly chic in the process.

 #1: Well-Fitting Jeans